vovapolu/ensime.github.io/contributing/center.md

 # Investment in PresentationCompiler

-The current `PresentationCompiler` is sadly lacking in the area of macro support and is unable to keep up with the many boilerplate removal macro libraries that are becoming more common.
-As an example, the presentation compiler cannot cope with the macros used in the `sbt` API.
+The current `PresentationCompiler` is sadly lacking in the area of macro support and is unable to keep up with the many boilerplate-removal macro libraries that are becoming more common.
+As examples, the presentation compiler cannot cope with the macros used in the `sbt` API (introduced to reduce repetition), or the Typelevel macro projects that reduce boilerplate when using the typeclass / functional style.

-The ENSIME authors have set up an exploratory project, with the goal of raising awareness of this limitation to macro authors: https://github.com/fommil/imaginary-friend A possible short term workaround may be that some macro authors provide "presentation compiler plugins" that act only in the earlier phases of the compile.
+The ENSIME authors have set up an exploratory project, with the goal of raising awareness of this limitation to macro authors: https://github.com/fommil/imaginary-friend A possible short term workaround may be that some macro authors provide a "presentation compiler plugin" that acts only in the earlier phases of the compile.

-It would be in the benefit of all ENSIME and Scala IDE users if the Scala Center were to become involved in improving the support for macros in the presentation compiler.
-The first step could be to create a lightweight testing library that macro authors can use to test the behaviour of their macros in the presentation compiler.
-Once tests can be written, a standalone regression suite could be produced, allowing for improvements in the presentation compiler itself.
+It would be beneficial to all ENSIME and Scala IDE users if the Scala Center were to improve the support for macros inside the presentation compiler.
+The first step could be to create a lightweight testing library that macro authors use to test the behaviour of their macros in the presentation compiler.
+Once tests are easy to write, a standalone regression suite could be produced, allowing for improvements in the presentation compiler itself.

 # Investment in SBT

 It is no secret that the Scala compiler is slow.
-An efficient incremental compiler is the low hanging fruit that could speed up the workflow for many developers.
-There are many avenues to explore, from improved I/O and caching to better management and persistence of the dependency structure (perhaps between developers and continuous integration servers).
+An efficient incremental compiler is the low hanging fruit that could speed up the workflow for developers.

-sbt is a critical part of most build pipelines and that includes an incremental compiler, Zinc.
-However, independent work on incremental compilation is being undertaken inside IntelliJ and behind closed doors with proprietary and lesser known build tools.
+`sbt` is a critical part of most build pipelines and it includes an incremental compiler, Zinc.
+However, independent work on incremental compilation is being undertaken inside IntelliJ and behind closed doors in proprietary and lesser known build tools.

-If all hands were improving a single code base, we could avoid duplication of efforts and bring down everybody's build times.
-Key to this is the concept of sbt as a server, which is the key enabling technology for IntelliJ, Scala IDE and (to a lesser extend) ENSIME.
+If all hands were improving a single code base, we could avoid duplication of efforts, focus on the bottlenecks, and bring down everybody's build times.
+Key to this is the concept of sbt as a server, which is the enabling technology for IntelliJ, Scala IDE and (to a lesser extent) ENSIME.

-It would be in the benefit of all Scala developers if the Scala Center could provide the resource to help sbt and IDEs integrate with each other via sbt-server, and for the incremental compiler itself to receive further performance improvements.
+It would be beneficial to all Scala developers if the Scala Center could provide the resource to help `sbt` and IDEs integrate with each other via `sbt-server`, and for the incremental compiler itself to receive further performance improvements.
+There are many avenues to explore, from improved I/O and caching to better management and persistence of the inter-file dependency structure (perhaps sharing information between developers and a continuous integration server).